Inputs

 value: Kotlin

 In the example, the condition chooses which list to display.
 It depends on the input value language.
-If the value equals Java, the Java list of versions shows up, if it equals Kotlin, the Kotlin versions list shows up.
+If the value equals Java, the Java list of versions shows up.
+If it equals Kotlin, the Kotlin versions list shows up.

 Using JINJA in inputs

-• Actions to create automation as expected.
+- Actions can create automation as expected.

-When creating actions and plugins, it is important to use JINJA expressions in your inputs, source code, and scripts for a more dynamic use of these folders and scripts.
+When creating Actions and Plugins, it is important to use JINJA expressions in your inputs, source code, and scripts for a more dynamic use of these folders and scripts.

-For more details, visit the page on how to use JINJA on StackSpot
+For more details, visit the page on how to use JINJA on StackSpot.

-Below are some examples of Plugin inputs using JINJA:
+Below are some examples of Plugin inputs using JINJA.

 Consider the resource and method inputs.